raviolli77/dataScience-UCSBProjectGroup-Syllabus/README.md

 	- **R**, **Python**, **SQL** set up on their machine?
 (Whatever y'all plan on using)

 **Team Resources**
 - Introduce the concepts of **Stand Ups**
 	- Structure of an effective **Stand Up**:
-    		- What did I accomplish last meeting?
+		- What did I accomplish last meeting
-    		- What will I do today?
+		- What will I do today
-    		- What obstacles are impeding my progress?
+    		- What obstacles are impeding my progress

 - Document **everything** in your **Slack** channel
 	- If you used a site to review **R**, **Python**, **html**, etc. post it within your group's channel
 	- Read a cool article relating to your project; document it on **Slack**
 	- This will become important when citing sources, creating documentation for project, and just a good habit to develop since people deserve credit for helping you!
  - What is a **Data Science Project**?

 - How to do a **Data Science Project**?